-We provide a variety of clubs to ensure that our pupils are given every opportunity to experience a wide variety of extra-curricular activities that provide character education as well as equipping pupils with the knowledge, skills and cultural capital they need to succeed in life.
+We aim to provide a variety of clubs to ensure that our pupils are given every opportunity to experience a wide variety of extra-curricular activities that provide character education as well as equipping pupils with the knowledge, skills and cultural capital they need to succeed in life.

 All of our after school clubs have been carefully planned linking aspects of character education, cultural capital, careers links and skills for life.
 Pupils will have the opportunity to refine, develop and explore new skills that will be transferable across our curriculum.

 For more information on the specific areas of cultural capital development for after school clubs and our curriculum offer, please see ‘Cultural Capital Mapping’ within the main Cultural Capital page located within the 'School Information' menu.